MatthewForrester/TVTower/docs/manual_en.md

 Studio
 ------

 Take the chosen script into the Studio.
 Click on the desired script in the suitcase and move it rightwards onto the little cabinet.
-The studio supervisor stands on the left.
+The studio manager stands on the left.
 Left-click on him and a dialogue is displayed in which you can claim a Shopping List.
 These appear below in the centre, after left-clicking on "I need a shopping list..."
 XXXXX  They then stay hanging there.
 And off we go to the Supermarket.

-Returning from the Supermarket, you can release a film with a completed Shopping List into production.
-Choose the desired film and click on the studio supervisor.
+Returning from the Supermarket, you can release a programme with a completed Shopping List into production.
+Simply click on the studio manager and choose whether only the first or all of the planned productions should be made.

 Supermarket
 -----------

-Enter the Supermarket and you will be offered a dialogue which leads to buying a present for Betty or the procedure for film pre-production.
+Enter the Supermarket and you will be offered a dialogue which leads to buying a present for Betty or the procedure for programme pre-production.

 Betty Gifts are only interesting to Betty or not at all.
 Try out for yourself whether your assessment of her character corresponds to the in-game reality.
 There's nothing more to add here.

-So choose film production.
+So choose programme production.
 On the top left of the next screen are the script titles for which the Shopping Lists have been claimed.
 Click on the one you want.

 The various required cast members (director, actor, etc.) now appear in the middle.
 Click on each one and a list of possible characters is displayed.
 The blue bars roughly symbolize the appropriate level of experience.
 This changes with further productions.
 Move the mouse cursor over the characters and it displays a tooltip for each character with their individual attributes.
 The attributes in green are specially useful for the present production, those in grey are relatively uninteresting.
 Choose a character for each required cast member.